wallarm/product-documentation/docs/latest/installation/nginx/all-in-one.md

 Wallarm settings are defined using the [NGINX directives](../../admin-en/configure-parameters-en.md) or the Wallarm Console UI.
 Directives should be set in the following files on the machine with the Wallarm node:

-* `/etc/nginx/conf.d/default.conf` with NGINX settings
+* `/etc/nginx/nginx.conf` with NGINX settings
-* `/etc/nginx/conf.d/wallarm.conf` with global filtering node settings
+* `/etc/nginx/wallarm.conf` with global filtering node settings

     The file is used for settings applied to all domains.
-To apply different settings to different domain groups, use the file `default.conf` or create new configuration files for each domain group (for example, `example.com.conf` and `test.com.conf`).
+To apply different settings to different domain groups, use the file `nginx.conf` or create new configuration files for each domain group (for example, `example.com.conf` and `test.com.conf`).
 More detailed information about NGINX configuration files is available in the [official NGINX documentation](https://nginx.org/en/docs/beginners_guide.html).
-* `/etc/nginx/conf.d/wallarm-status.conf` with Wallarm node monitoring settings.
+* `/etc/nginx/wallarm-status.conf` with Wallarm node monitoring settings.
 Detailed description is available within the [link][wallarm-status-instr]
-* `/etc/default/wallarm-tarantool` or `/etc/sysconfig/wallarm-tarantool` with the Tarantool database settings
+* `/opt/wallarm/etc/collectd/wallarm-collectd.conf.d/wallarm-tarantool.conf` with the Tarantool database settings

 Below there are a few of the typical settings that you can apply if needed: